ArnaudLhutereau/arnaudlhutereau.github.io/_posts/2021-01-06-How-to-install-n8n.md

 categories: [Automation, n8n]
 image: /assets/img/posts/n8n.png
 description: "Want to install n8n?
 Let's see how to do"
+customexcerpt: "You Want to install n8n?
+Let's see how to do!"
 ---

 You want to discover and play with n8n?
 You can follow this tutorial to install n8n where you want (own PC, cloud...).
 During it, I used AWS but it will work everywhere if you follow all prerequisite ;-)